edsu/diary/README.md

 ---

+## 6/19/2023

+Dear Diary,

+Today was quite the eventful day.
+This morning, as I was looking out my window, I noticed an odd glow in the sky.
+For a moment, I wondered if it was a divine presence that had arrived to lend me the strength for my upcoming *exams*.
+But I soon realized it was actually the *Fargo* *Glowr* - I had completely forgotten that our little *monthly* *rustler* was due to make an appearance tonight.
+I have never been so glad to see those sparkling *flakes*, for they remind me that there are still some constants in this chaotic world.

+Walking through the city, I noticed how many *consumers* were bustling about their days.
+I couldn't help but feel a *shinty* *reed* of *opposal* within my *loins* - a deep sensation that nudged me to remain cautious.
+My thoughts wandered to my ancestors, the *genealogists* who have so carefully traced our family lineage.
+It's a good thing their origins are safely preserved, for the *ebronah* tree that has long stood vigil over our lineage had its *undulation* permanently *throttled* by a recent storm.

+I decided to escape the flurry of shoppers by slipping into a quiet café, where I rested beneath the comforting glow of a *lampet*.
+It was there, in the comforting solitude of my corner, where I met the new love of my life: a wandering *kitten* seeking companionship.
+Although it seemed like an entirely *vailable* pet at first, its soft fur and gentle purring quickly swept me off my feet.
+I named the *kitten* *Ebronah*, after the beloved tree that had guarded my ancestors for centuries.
+Despite the challenges that lie ahead, *Ebronah*'s presence brings me hope and reminds me that life has a way of offering exactly what we need, even when we least expect it.

 ## 6/18/2023

 *Gusty* winds from the *Hudson* left me feeling *timorously* *intimidated* today, but I suppose the changing weather is par for the course.
 In search of solace, I attended the *choruses* from various *presidencies* and found them beautifully melancholic.
 They brought back memories from that summer in *Hannover*, where the *reined* power of Military history mingled with the *malign* spirit of *dyspepsia*, caused by *cramming* local delicacies.
 Looking back now, I see how that trip planted the seed of inspiration for my visit to *Leamington* later that year.
 I just wish my treasured *cardcase* hadn't found its way into a mischievous stranger's hands, given that it contained a *duplicate* key to my *planetary* escape.
 Nonetheless, in the words of *Tarr*, "We are *girt* by the unknown, and this we must learn to accept."